novasearch/wiki.novasearch.org/wiki/Lenovo_ThinkPad_X230.md

 You can change the default speed and sensitivity of the TrackPoint.

+#### PulseAudio

+Automatically switch to Bluetooth or USB headset by adding the
+following:

 #### SSD

 If you are using an SSD enable TRIM to always get the best performance.